-Amber is a Pilates coach who spreads her mindfulness into her daily life.
-She talks to Sundried about life in fitness.
+Amber is an online Pilates and Wellbeing coach who spreads wellbeing and mindfulness into her daily life.
+Here she talks to Sundried about life in fitness.

 Please tell us about sporting events you have taken part in or have coming up.

 I love to keep active and feel it is always good to have an event in the diary to work towards.
 In the past I have enjoyed taking part in obstacle runs (The Yorkshire Terrior was my favourite) and in open water swimming events including The Great North Swim and The Epic Swim series in The Lake District.
-This year I am looking forward to getting into Canicross running with my dog Dexter!
+In 2019 I swam The English Channel as part of a relay team.

 Tell us about your journey to fitness?
 Where did it all start?